JPMorgan (NYSE: JPM) is the biggest bank by assets in the United States.

-A major asset of JP Morgan is its Chairman and Chief Executive Office, Jamie Dimon.
+A major asset of JPMorgan is its chairman and chief executive officer, Jamie Dimon.
 He is regarded by many as the best banker in the industry.
 His reputation has been tarnished due to the scandals.
-But, over the long term, that will likely prove to be a passing matter.
+But, over the long-term, that will likely prove to be a passing matter.

 Much of that has to do with the bull market surge, of course.
 But the entire financial sector has rallied strongly this year.
-Banks are perceived as being much stronger after having survived The Great Recession.
-Having legendary investor Warren Buffett own shares of Bank of America (NYSE: BAC) and United States (NYSE: USB) is certainly a positive.
-Even more bullish is that a bank, Wells Fargo (NYSE: WFO), is the largest holding of Berkshire Hathaway (NYSE: BRK-A), Buffett’s investment firm.
+Banks are perceived as being much stronger after having survived the Great Recession.
+Having legendary investor Warren Buffett own shares of Bank of America (NYSE: BAC) and U.S. Bancorp (NYSE: USB) is certainly a positive.
+Even more bullish is that a bank, Wells Fargo (NYSE: WFC), is the largest holding of Berkshire Hathaway (NYSE: BRK-A), Buffett’s investment firm.

-Even with its fines, the price-to-earnings ratio for JP Morgan is less than 13.
-It is projected to fall to under ten by the analyst community.
-That is a result of JP Morgan being expected to increase its earnings per share by more than 35% next year.
+Even with its fines, the price-to-earnings ratio for JPMorgan is less than 13.
+It is projected to fall to under 10 by the analyst community.
+That is a result of JPMorgan being expected to increase its earnings per share by more than 35% next year.

-While it is impossible to time the market, with a beta of 1.69 JP Morgan is about 70% more volatile than the rest of stock market.
+While it is impossible to time the market, with a beta of 1.69, JPMorgan is about 70% more volatile than the rest of the stock market.
 The share price moves up and down as the banking sector is volatile.
 Any perceived action by the Federal Reserve or others will have speculators jumping in and out of bank stocks.
-But for long term investors, the fluctuating share price of JP Morgan presents unique buying opportunities.
+But for long-term investors, the fluctuating share price of JPMorgan presents unique buying opportunities.

 With stocks that pay dividends, investors can set a target yield as the time to buy.

-JP Morgan is now trading for around $55 a year.
+JPMorgan is now trading for around $55 per year.